 The law also requires that classroom pets be housed “in a safe and humane manner” in appropriate enclosures for their species.
 Safety requirements include well-constructed cages with adequate ventilation and secure coverings and protection from extremes of heat and cold.
 Humane considerations include provision of fresh water and nutritious food, as well as regular opportunities for exercise.
 These requirements also apply when school is not in session.
-Please see Issues and Answers: Animals in the Classroom for detailed recommendations on the safe, humane care of classroom pets.

 Q. Can a student working with a mentor exhibit his or her work in a Massachusetts science fair if that work involves procedures prohibited under this section of Massachusetts law?

 A. No. The law applies to the student, not to the institution — that is, elementary and secondary school students must comply with the provisions of the law, regardless of whether their research is conducted in the classroom, at home, or in an advanced research institution.